aMOPel/fomu-trng/README.md

 ## Requirements:

-* __Linux__.
-This was only tested on Ubuntu 20.04, your milage may vary.
+* `linux` This was only tested on Ubuntu 20.04, your milage may vary.

-* __oss-cad-suite__.
+* `oss-cad-suite`
   You can get it for example in [here](https://github.com/YosysHQ/oss-cad-suite-build/releases/tag/2022-06-09).
   Other releases might work too.
   You need to add the binaries to the PATH.
   Instructions are [here](https://github.com/YosysHQ/oss-cad-suite-build#installation)

-* things were only tested with the version numbers specified, other versions might work too
+* `versions` Things were only tested with the version numbers specified, other versions might work too

 ### For Basic Usage:
 __To flash the fomu:__